do1fmd/BV9900Pro-optimization/README.md

 # Update Firmware (not necessary)
 You can now update (and also downgrade) the firmware of your BV9900 Pro with SP Flash tools.
-I recommend [https://www.getdroidtips.com/flash-stock-firmware-using-sp-flash-tool/](this guide), if you want to flash a new firmware.
+I recommend [this guide](https://www.getdroidtips.com/flash-stock-firmware-using-sp-flash-tool/), if you want to flash a different firmware.

 # Rooting BV9900 Pro with Magisk
 Boot to the Android system again.